The application period for the Fishman Prize is now closed. Sign up below to be notified when the 2019 application

 A small group of finalists will be invited to an in-person interview event with a panel of judges.
 The interviews will take place in New York City.
 TNTP will cover travel costs and associated expenses.
 The judges will select up to four winners.

 This event will take place in May 2017.
 Winners are announced a few weeks after in-person interviews.

 To be eligible for the Fishman Prize, an applicant must:

 - Teach at a public school (including public charter schools, BIE-operated schools, and tribal schools).

 - Teach at a school where at least 40 percent of all students are eligible for free or reduced-price lunch.

 In addition to meeting the above eligibility requirements, successful candidates must demonstrate:

-- An extraordinary ability to lead students from all backgrounds to academic excellence;
+- An extraordinary ability to lead students from all backgrounds to academic excellence in caring classroom communities.

 - A keen understanding of academic content and effective instructional practice and an ability to articulate it clearly.